KamranAzeem/learn-docker/docs/docker-networking-deep-dive.md

 udp        0      0 127.0.0.11:38657  0.0.0.0:*                     -
 ```

-### So where is the DNS server?
+The `/etc/resolv.conf` says that the DNS is available at `127.0.0.11`, and on port `53`, which is implied.
+But, the `netstat` output does not show any process listening on port `53`, neither on TCP, nor UDP.
+So where is the DNS server?

-Let’s add another container to "mynet", to look under the hood.
-We need some extra CAP-abilities for our container being used for investigation.
+Let’s add a *tools* container to "mynet", to look under the hood.
+We need some extra *CAP-abilities* for our container being used for investigation.

 ```
-$dockerhost ~] docker run --cap-add=NET_ADMIN --cap-add=NET_RAW \
+$dockerhost ~] docker run \
+                  --name multitool \
-                 --name multitool --network mynet \
+                  --network mynet \
+                  --cap-add=NET_ADMIN \
+                  --cap-add=NET_RAW \
                   -it praqma/network-multitool /bin/bash

 bash-5.0# ping -c 1 db
 PING db (172.18.0.3) 56(84) bytes of data.